| | | |

 Recipe Variations

-• Serve the French toast casserole with a fruit sauce, caramel, or compote instead of maple syrup.
+• A different sauce.
+Serve the French toast casserole with a fruit sauce, caramel, or compote instead of maple syrup.

 What Goes With French Toast?